Weekly events mailing list Quickie astrology New York City parties & events About Gemini & Scorpio Press G&S' Fabulous Guide To Online Dating

 Submit an event listing

 We LOVE hearing about new events that are a fit for our listings.
 We recommend browsing the list archives to get familiar with what kind of things we cover.
 Generally, events have to be pretty unique, colorful, varied, and have a live performance, interactivity or community aspect to them.
-We particularly love circus, puppets, costume parties, brass bands, etc. We do NOT list DJ gigs, comedy shows, indie rock shows, club nights or weeklies.
+We particularly love circus, puppets, costume parties, brass bands, etc. We do NOT list DJ gigs, comedy shows, indie rock shows, or club nights.
+We also don't list weeklies or monthlies, unless it's a special one-off/anniversary.
 Here are further instructions:

 website design by insight photo|graphic